Freelancer-Protocol/docs/hiring3.md

 ---
 parent: For clients
 nav_order: 3
-title: On credit card information
+title: I'm looking for a freelancer
 grand_parent: Index
 ---

-### Do you store my credit card information?
+### I don't have a freelancer.
+Can you help me find one?

-No. We use Stripe for payments and your payment info is never stored on our servers.
+We can try!
+We interact with different types of freelancers on a daily basis, so [send us an email](mailto:hello@freelancerprotocol.com) and we'll try do our best.